anisotropi4/goldfinch/README.md

 1) create_table.py: Based on column names in a tsv file-format this python3 script create a postgres import script

-..For the file called 'CORPUS.tsv' run the script to create the table create/import script 'table_CORPUS.sql':
+  For the file called 'CORPUS.tsv' run the script to create the table create/import script 'table_CORPUS.sql':

 `$ bin/create_table.py CORPUS.tsv`